BuildOnViction/docs/docs/masternode/create-tomochain-masternode.md

 - **Chaindata**:
   The name of the docker volume that will be used or the path to the directory to mount, depending on your answer to the last question.

+- **The volume already exists**:
+  If you selected "docker volume", this will determine if the volume already exists or if it needs to be created.

 - **Expose RPC**:
   If you want to expose or not port `8545`.